lliendo/Radar/README.rst

 If you're interested in how Radar works you are encouraged to take a look at the code, documentation about its internals can be found `here <https://...>`.
-Radar is designed to be both simple and easy to use and understand.
+Radar is aimed to be both simple and easy to use and understand.

 Tests